-Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that our cash and cash equivalents as of March 31, 2016, the upfront payment received from Regeneron in April 2016 and the net proceeds from our initial public offering and concurrent private placements in May 2016 as well as technology access and research funding that we expect to receive from Novartis, will enable us to fund our operating expenses and capital expenditures until at least mid-2019, without giving effect to any potential milestone payments or extension fees we may receive under our collaboration agreements with Novartis and Regeneron.
+Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that our cash and cash equivalents as of June 30, 2016 as well as technology access and research funding that we expect to receive from Novartis will enable us to fund our operating expenses and capital expenditures until at least mid-2019, without giving effect to any potential milestone payments or extension fees we may receive under our collaboration agreements with Novartis and Regeneron.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we expect.